 A challenge of using naturalistic observation is that sometimes the presence of an observer causes those being observed to behave unnaturally.
 This is known as participant reactivity.
-One way of reducing the effect of participant reactivity is to conduct multiple observations so that the participants get used to the observer and return to their normal behavior.
+One way of reducing the effect of participant reactivity is to conduct multiple observations so that the children get used to the observer and return to their normal behavior.
 Another promising method of minimizing participant reactivity is to use an electronically activated voice recorder (EAR) (Mehl, 2017).
 Participants carry the EAR as they go about their daily lives.
 The EAR captures segments of information over time: hours, days, or even weeks.
 It yields a log of people's activities as they naturally unfold.
 The EAR minimizes participant reactivity because the participant is unaware of exactly when the EAR is recording.
 Researchers who study child trauma use EAR to sample conversations between parents and children to understand how parent-child interactions influence children's adjustment and how the family environment can aid children's recovery from trauma (Alisic et al., 2016).

-This researcher is using a video camera to observe and record the facial expressions a newborn baby makes while they sleep.
+Researchers use video cameras to observe and record the facial expressions a newborn baby makes while it sleeps.